 The DIgSILENT products PowerFactory and StationWare are used by our customers in complex business processes and use data from other information systems (GIS, SCADA, etc.).
 In close cooperation with the customer, the DIgSILENT project team develops customer-specific integration solutions that enable centralised and efficient data management and the automation of processes.

 Geographic Information Systems (GIS) together with Asset Management Systems are the main sources of network topology and equipment data.
 Many utilities use GIS exports as a basis for the PowerFactory network model.
-These exports may comprise detailed substation data including topology, line/cable data, load/generation data and GPS oordinates/schematic diagram information, etc.
+These exports may comprise detailed substation data including topology, line/cable data, load/generation data and GPS coordinates/schematic diagram information, etc.

 Business Process Automation

 PowerFactory supports standard ENTSO-E operation planning processes such as D2CF, DACF and IDCF (Intraday).
 The Intraday process runs as a fully-automated, parallelised process.
 The ESB interface adapter features message-based data exchange such as load forecast, planned generator dispatch, day-ahead cross-border exchange programs, UCTE-DEF files, EMS snapshots, dynamic line ratings and market coupling data.

-The ESB interface adapter connects to an Enterprise Service Bus enabling modern message-based data exchange.
-The Engine Manager component provides access to multiple PowerFactory Engines via web services.
-The built-in queuing and scheduling simplifies the Engine integration into other applications.
+The ESB interface adapter connects to an enterprise service bus enabling modern message-based data exchange.
+The PowerFactory Engine Manager component provides access to multiple PowerFactory engines via web services.
+The built-in queuing and scheduling simplifies the integration of the PowerFactory engine into other applications.